harshavardhangadila/AI-Agents-Using-Google-ADK/AI Agent Application/Readme.md

 # Education Path Advisor

-**Empowering Indian students and parents to make smarter education and career decisions!**
+**Empowering students and parents to make smarter education and career decisions!**

 ---